-Write a function that configures the Zynq’s UART 1 module for 115200 baud, 8 data bits, one stop bit, and no parity.
-After configuring the UART module, send a character to your PC by writing an ascii value of a character to the UART data FIFO.
+Write a function that configures the Zynq’s UART 1 module for 115200 baud, 8 data bits, one stop bit, and no parity (refer to the reference manual page to learn which registers must be programmed).
+After configuring the UART, send a character to your PC by writing an ASCII character to the UART data FIFO.
 After sending the character, enter an endless loop.
-When you run the program the character sent should appear on the SDK terminal.
+When you run the program, the sent character should appear on the SDK terminal.

-For sending the character, write a function that takes in a byte as a parameter.
+To send the character, write a function that takes in a one-byte ASCII character as a parameter.
 Make sure you check the transmit FIFO’s status before placing the data in the FIFO, wait for it to be ‘not full’ before writing to the UART FIFO.

 Here is an example program structure: